jonlpersson/ed-latimore/site/_posts/2021-08-04-9-major-red-flags-in-men.md

 * **They’re objectively measurable**.
 Inner peace and self-confidence is nice, but a lot of that comes from being more competent at something.
 * **They force interaction in the physical world.** Even if you make money from them, video games don’t count, largely because the cost of getting talented enough to make money far exceeds the value gained from the journey.

-If a man doesn’t have any goals or plans that fit these 5 categories, he’s will either be an active liability or a passive drag.
+If a man doesn’t have any goals or plans that fit these 5 categories, he will either be an active liability or a passive drag.
 He won't bring you up because he has nothing to bring himself up with.

 In other words, you don’t want to be around a guy who just goes to work, comes home, and plays video games.